Some tips to prevent and eliminate pain resulting from gym training

 Please note, these are just small suggestions, and if you are already injured, you should consult a doctor, not read an article on the internet.

-The goal here is above all prevention.
+The objective here is above all prevention.

-Some examples you can use for heating.
+Some examples that you can use for warming up.

 - Some weightless exercises.